Skip to main content

 System health diagnostics.
 Checks all dependencies and reports pass/warn/fail status with actionable remediation hints.

-The doctor finishes with a feature degradation summary showing which features are available based on the check results:
+Each check reports one of three statuses: pass (green), warn (yellow), or fail (red).
+Checks performed: The doctor finishes with a feature degradation summary showing which features are available based on the check results:

 • Text chat: Requires AI provider credentials